mattsakiyama/mattsakiyama.github.io/academics.md

 ## Courses

-4.00/4.00 GPA

 ### CS50: Introduction to Computer Science
 - Completed problem sets in Python, C, and SQL
-- Practiced basic web development
+- Practiced basic web development using HTML and Javascript

+### CS51: Abstraction and Design in Computing
+- Completed problem sets in OCaml
+- Practiced functional and object-oriented programming
+- Implemented an OCaml-like language based on a substitution model, and then a dynamically scoped environment model

 ### Math 21a: Multivariable Calculus
 - Worked with vectors, 3-dimensional space, parameterization, and vector fields